Hazegard/Goauld-doc/content/en/02-agent/05-password_management.md

 If a password is explicitly provided, it takes precedence over the compile-time and run-time generated passwords and will be used instead.
 (See [general/variables]({{< ref "01-general/03-variables" >}}) for configuration options.)

+## Disabling the password

+- `--disable-password`: disables the local password entirely, overriding the compile-time, run-time, and configuration-based values described above.